COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 }
 ```

-If we compile and run this program sanitisers, this will run without issues:
+If we compile and run this program without sanitisers, this will run without issues:

 ![Runs successfully and prints 0](invalid.png)